A Review on Outlier/Anomaly Detection in TS data

 -

-- can be univariate or multivariate
+Can be univariate or multivariate

 - example) Fig 3a

-- consecutive points in time
+- Consecutive points in TS

-- Entire time series can also be outliers
+- Entire TS can also be outliers

 Summary